Nilüfer Gündoğan: Early life and career

 Gündoğan was born on 6 June 1977 in Nazımiye, Tunceli Province, Turkey, into an Alevi family, belonging to the Zazas.
 She has a brother and a sister.
 Her father had been a teacher in Turkey and had moved to the Netherlands as a guest worker to work in a factory.
-When Gündoğan was 18 months old and when her father had been in the Netherlands for five years, her family moved to the Netherlands, and she grew up in the Limburg city Weert.
+When Gündoğan was 18 months old and when her father had been in the Netherlands for five years, her family moved to the Netherlands, and she grew up in the city of Weert, Limburg.
 There, she attended the secondary school Philips van Horne at vwo level.

 She moved in 1996 to Amsterdam to study medicine, but she quit in 2003 without a degree.
 According to Gündoğan, this was caused by her violent father.
 She has told that she was hospitalized in September 2001 after her father had attempted to kill her and that she subsequently fell into a depression.
 In the years 2005–07, she studied political science at Leiden University, but she again did not graduate.
 Gündoğan worked simultaneously project assistant for the municipality of Amsterdam.
 She held the position of strategic renewal project manager at the municipality between 2009 and 2012.
 Gündoğan later worked as a consultant, account manager, and interim manager at several other organizations including Rainman Group and jb Lorenz.
 When she was elected to the House, she also owned her own consultancy called Nilüfer Advies.

 Political career

 Gündoğan identifies as a social liberal and joined the political party Democrats 66 (D66) in 2009.
 She participated in its development program Route66 for two years and served on the board of Amsterdam's D66 wing between late 2011 and 2013.
 Gündoğan wanted to become D66's lijsttrekker in Amsterdam-Zuid for the 2014 elections but lost to Sebastiaan Capel.

-Over the years, she became disappointed with some aspects of D66, and she joined Volt in 2019, the year after its Dutch branch was founded.
+Over the years, she became disappointed with some aspects of D66, and she joined Volt in 2018, the year its Dutch branch was founded.
 Gündoğan stands for a liberal democracy and society and has warned against tampering with liberal democratic principles in the Netherlands.
 She has been vocal in her support for the European Union to tackle cross-border issues, including the migrant crisis, climate change, digital security, and liberal democracy.
 Gündoğan was the second candidate of Volt Netherlands in the 2019 European Parliament elections.
 The party received 1.93% of the vote, not enough to meet the threshold for a seat in the European Parliament.